semantic-foxes/dnlp_ss23/README.md

 ## Experiments

 ### Common knowledge
-- We used an unmodified (in terms of number of layers, etc.) BERT from huggingface.

 - We generally used `lr` around `1e-5` and `dropout=0.1` since these proved to be generally the best.
 - Once we made it to the more complex heads for SST and STS datasets, we started using them,